rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 6. Submit the deployment link in [rs app](https://app.rs.school/) → **Cross-Check: Submit**.
 7. After the deadline, the cross-check begins (3 days).
 To get the score, you must review all assigned works and submit results in **Cross-Check Review**.

-> **Note on API keys.** You will be deploying a public site that uses your Podcast Index API Key and Secret.
-These credentials grant access only to the Podcast Index API and have no billing impact, but treat them as personal - do not reuse them outside this project, and rotate them after the task if you wish.
+> **Note on API keys.** You will be deploying a public site that uses your Listen Notes API Key.
+Treat it as personal: do not hardcode it into committed files in plain text.
+Use an environment variable, a build-time secret, or an untracked local config file.
+Rotate the key after the task if you wish.

 ## Cross-check